krychu/wfc/Readme.md

 Single-file Wave Function Collapse library in C, plus a command-line tool

 - License: MIT
-- Version: 0.7
+- Version: 1.0

-This is an early version that supports the overlapping WFC method.
+Supports the overlapping WFC method.
 The method takes a small input image and generates a larger output image which is locally similar to the input image.
 A few examples of input/output pairs: